jamespfennell/hoard/README.md

 You will additionally need to specify your object storage settings in the `remote_settings.py` file.
 The required settings are described in detail in that file.

+Given the dependencies, you may consider deploying the software in a Python virtual environment.

 ### Installing